Waveframe-Labs/Neurotransparency-Doctrine/doctrine/Neurotransparency_Doctrine.md

 ## 9. Adoption Requirement

-Any workflow that utilizes distributed cognition to produce scientific claims must adopt neurotransparency as a structural invariant.
+Any workflow operating under ARI governance or producing scientific claims within the Waveframe Labs ecosystem must adopt neurotransparency as a structural invariant.

 Partial or interpretive adoption **undermines epistemic legitimacy**.
 Cognition can influence a claim only when **all** reasoning steps satisfy neurotransparency.